640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Hodgkin disease occurs most often during the young adult years or after age 55.
+Age.
+Hodgkin lymphoma occurs most often during the young adult years or after age 55.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.